smussenden/data-journalism-19-spring/instructor-notes/03-session-notes.md

   * Listservs are still a thing, though!
 * We have you read it, because the process still holds.
 * Here's what I want you to take away.
 * This is a methodological process, doing data-driven investigative reporting.
-Casey: "My biggest take away from the opening chapters of the Investigate Reporter's Handbook is that investigative reporting, is a long, drawn-out, careful and thorough process."
 * This process lets you get deeper stories – exposing and documenting problems not known to the public, or assembling facts that provide deeper understanding of what is known to public.
 * Q: How many of you read the zoo scandal story and thought: this is too much?
 * Aaron: Tell your podcast story about scanning documents.